Deftwun/ZombieCopter/README.md

 <li>Desktop version is the only one that works currently.
 There was an android project that worked but I haven't been optimizing for that so curretly there isn't one. (controls not really ironed out though) </li>
 <li>Helicopters lose thrust during slow motion</li>
 <li>Lots of planned features aren't yet implemented.
 Can't change weapons in game for example. (hint: play with the entity config files.)</li>
-<li>Art is NOT good and there is no sound or music but you can find all the assets under [https://github.com/Deftwun/ZombieCopter/tree/master/desktop/assets/data](/desktop/assets/data) </li>
+<li>Art is NOT good and there is no sound or music but you can find all the assets in the desktop folder or inside the jar</li>
 </ul>